 In this post I will describe how to draw water with pen and ink.
 Basic techniques for drawing calm and turbulent water is first covered and this is followed by techniques to draw river/stream, waterfall, shoreline and wave of water.
-A big impact on believable depiction of water is correct depiction of reflection in the water based on its state.
+A big impact on believable drawing of water is correct depiction of reflection in the water based on its state.
 Always keep the following key point in mind.

 Sharpness of the edges of reflection in water indicate to our mind the state of water.
 A still water will have well defined edges of reflection and as the turbulence in water increases, the edges of reflection become hazy.